Religious Administration of Muslims of Ukraine: History

-Initiators of establishing of RAMU "Ummah" were independent Muslims communities from ten regions of Ukraine: Kyiv, Donetsk, Zaporizhzhya, Odesa, Simferopol, Chernivtsi, Vinnytsia, Poltava, Kharkiv and Stakhanov (Luhansk region).
+Initiators of establishing of RAMU "Ummah" were independent Muslims communities from ten regions of Ukraine: Kyiv, Donetsk, Zaporizhzhia, Odesa, Simferopol, Chernivtsi, Vinnytsia, Poltava, Kharkiv and Kadiivka (Luhansk region).

 Leading body of RAMU "Ummah" is general meeting.
 Elections of Mufti and Board (Council of imams) of 7 persons (6 imams and Mufti) hold on general meeting once in 2 years.
 The main goal of RAMU "UMMAH" is coordination of actions and providing conditions for worship and preaching of Sunni tradition of Islam.
 The goals of RAMU "UMMAH" include a revival of cultural and historical Islamic values and traditions, providing education in spiritual institutions, publishing activities, etc. RAMU "UMMAH" seeks dialog and cooperation with all communities and religious administration of Muslims which belong to Sunni tradition of Islam.

-RAMU "Ummah" coordinates activity of Muslim communities in 17 regions of Ukraine: Kyiv, Vinnytsia Oblast, Dnipropetrovsk Oblast, Donetsk Oblast, Zhytomyr Oblast, Zaporizhia Oblast, Kyiv Oblast, Luhansk Oblast, Lviv Oblast, Odessa Oblast, Poltava Oblast, Sumy Oblast, Kharkiv Oblast, Khmelnytskyi Oblast, Cherkasy Oblast, Chernivtsi Oblast and Autonomous Republic of Crimea.
+RAMU "Ummah" coordinates activity of Muslim communities in 17 regions of Ukraine: Kyiv, Vinnytsia Oblast, Dnipropetrovsk Oblast, Donetsk Oblast, Zhytomyr Oblast, Zaporizhzhia Oblast, Kyiv Oblast, Luhansk Oblast, Lviv Oblast, Odesa Oblast, Poltava Oblast, Sumy Oblast, Kharkiv Oblast, Khmelnytskyi Oblast, Cherkasy Oblast, Chernivtsi Oblast and Autonomous Republic of Crimea.
 Most members are ethnic Ukrainians; however, organization is aimed at working with all Muslim community of Ukraine.

 Chairman of Board of RAMU "Ummah" – Oleh Huzyk, Mufti – Said Ismagilov.

 RAMU "Ummah" has own printed periodical – religious and educational paper "Ummah".
 Imams of this organization study in Islamic universities of Lebanon, Yemen and Jordan.
 On December 5, 2016 authorized representative of RAMU "Ummah" signed the Charter of Ukrainian Muslims.